 Generic Name: teriparatide

-Note: This document contains side effect information about teriparatide.
-Some of the dosage forms listed on this page may not apply to the brand name Forteo.
+Note: This page contains information about the side effects of teriparatide.
+Some of the dosage forms included on this document may not apply to the brand name Forteo.

-Some side effects of Forteo may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Forteo may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by teriparatide (the active ingredient contained in Forteo).
 In the event that any of these side effects do occur, they may require medical attention.

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer, such as bone cancer.
 Discuss these possible effects with your doctor.

 You should check with your doctor immediately if any of these side effects occur when taking teriparatide:More common